Introduction

 • small image of the opening image of the video, an open eyeball Mindfulness: Being Fully Awake in Our Own Lives [10 min ]

 A good introduction to what we mean by mindfulness in the context of this course.
-It is narrated by Saki Santorelli, the former director of the Center for Mindfulness at the University of Massachusetts Medical School, where MBSR began.
+It is narrated by Saki Santorelli, the former director of the Center for Mindfulness at the University of Massachusetts Medical School, where Mindfulness-Based Stress Reduction began.

-• the video title, Mindfulness-Based Stress Reduction, with a tree and blue sky in the background Introduction to the MBSR Course [7 min ]
+• the video title, Mindfulness-Based Stress Reduction, with a tree and blue sky in the background Introduction to Mindfulness-Based Stress Reduction (MBSR) [7 min ]

 Describes how the MBSR course began over 40 years ago, narrated by Jon Kabat-Zinn and others who were instrumental in bringing MBSR to the world.
 Also see the two-page article, Mindfulness-Based Stress Reduction: An Overview, a short but engaging article about the essence of MBSR.

-• first page of a research paper, titled Preparing the Data The Beginnings of MBSR Research [3 min]
+• first page of a research paper, titled Preparing the Data The Beginnings of Mindfulness Research [3 min]

 A brief description of the commitment to research that began in the early days of MBSR.
 There is now a solid base of peer-reviewed research validating the benefits of mindfulness meditation for people coping with heart disease, high blood pressure, diabetes, cancer, chronic pain, depression, anxiety and other medical and psychological conditions.
 For recent research, including specific journal citations, see Scientific Research .

-What will taking an MBSR course do for me?
+What will taking the Palouse Mindfulness course do for me?

-Through this MBSR course, you will learn skills that can increase your ability to:
+Through this course, you will learn skills that can increase your ability to:

 • Cope with stress, pain, and the challenges of everyday life